austincd/memPlus/README.md

 that they'll manage the supply as to not use too many from the storage closet.

++________+

+MPenv:

+The MPenv structure used by this program contains a number of integer values for tracking and limiting the total memory usage of the program, as well as an array of slots.
+This array is not held inside the MPenv structure, but is an MPslot pointer.
+Upon calling memPlus_init(), this value is populated with a region of memory provided by the system, large enough to hold the requested number of slots.

+MPslot:

+The MPslot structure stores a void pointer returned by the system malloc() utility, as well as integer values that identify and record the size of this region.
+For the convenience of anyone using this library, each slot also has a 64-byte(63 chars followed by a null terminator) array of chars, which can be used to assign a name or short description to the region, if desired.

++________+

 +Makes use of an environment structure and an array of "slots" for allocated regions of memory.
 The slots function as a record of the void *memory address returned by malloc calls, along with some metadata for identification.